gutku10/Vaccination-Portal/README.md

-# Mission_Drishti
+# Vaccination Portal
-Project on blinds.
+Project on vaccination.